chef/chef-web-docs/chef_master/source/resource_breakpoint.rst

    after-breakpoint
    before-breakpoint

-The Chef Infra Client run can also be rewound, and then stepped through.
+You can rewind and step through a Chef Infra Client run:

 .. code-block:: bash